cesaregarza/SplatTop/LOCALIZING.md

    ```sh
    git checkout -b add-localization-language-code
    ```
-4. **Update JSON Files**: Translate the text values in the relevant JSON files located in `src/react_app/public/locales/`.
+4. **Update JSON Files**: Translate the text values in the relevant JSON files located in `i18n/`.
+Updates will automatically add new keys that require translation and will be defaulted to English.
 5. **Commit Your Changes**: Commit your changes with a descriptive message.
    ```sh
    git add .